FairwindsOps/rbac-lookup/README.md

 At this point this integration only supports standard IAM roles, and is not advanced enough to include any custom roles.
 For a full list of supported roles and how they are mapped, view [lookup/gke_roles.go](lookup/gke_roles.go).

-### Kubernetes Configuration
-If a `KUBECONFIG` environment variable is specified, rbac-lookup will attempt to use the config at that path, otherwise it will default to `~/.kube/config`.

 ## RBAC Manager
 While RBAC Lookup helps provide visibility into Kubernetes auth, RBAC Manager helps make auth simpler to manage.
 This is a Kubernetes operator that enables more concise RBAC configuration that is easier to scale and automate.
 For more information, see [RBAC Manager on GitHub](https://github.com/reactiveops/rbac-manager).